MERIDITH McKINLEY | Partner

 ANGIE VILLA | Associate

 Angie Villa joined Via Partnership as an Associate in 2017.
 She works on the research and project management portions of projects for St. Louis-based and national clients, often guiding artist calls and public workshops and providing administrative support.
-Once an aspiring painter, Villa brings her detailed vision to each project and applies her creativity to problem solving and meticulous oversight.
+Once an aspiring painter, Villa brings her detailed vision and meticulous oversight to each project and applies her creativity to problem solving.